Blu33u3dD3v1l/MyGymWeb/README.md

 ## How it Works

-See what the app can do here: https://www.youtube.com/watch?v=sD1IfFklzvE

 You need to register first.
 Then, you will be given 1,000 virtual dollars for purchases.
 You can use the main menu to check if you have hired a trainer, if you have pending approval to hire one, or if you have an up-to-date trainer application.